lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 By the duality theorem of Linear Programming, consequences of this system are exactly their non-negative linear combinations.
 Among these linear combinations the 4-variable entropy inequalities are those where the coefficients at positions 16, 17, up to *n* are all zeroes.
+This is true as non-negativity of entropies is a consequence of the used inequalities, thus no non-negativity constrain is required for the primal variables.
-The coefficients at positions from 1 to 15 are the *natural* coefficients of the inequality.
+The coefficients at
+positions from 1 to 15 are the *natural* coefficients of the inequality.
 By renorming, we assume that the first, Ingleton coefficient is exactly one, and can request that coefficients 12 to 15 are zero as well.